rothgar/netdata-wiki/Home.md

 ## Can I code too?

 Of course!
 Fork the repo, adapt as you see fit and create pull requests.
-If you want to discuss your plans to code on netdata, open a github issue to start the discussion.
+If you want to discuss your plans, open a github issue to start the discussion.

-## Do you plan to implement a bigger / better database?

-Yes, check the [[Memory Requirements]] page.
-We also plan to push all the data to dedicated time series databases like OpenTSDB, thus having netdata acting as a collector for them.

 ## Is there a roadmap?